Guide to Building Your Home with VA Construction Loan

 • Construction contract duly signed with the builder

-If you’re a veteran, some lenders may also interrogate the reasons for your discharge from the force.
+If you’re a veteran, some lenders may also inquire about the reasons for your discharge from the service.

 5. Seek A VA Appraisal